 Don’t forget browsers, whether leveraging a laptop, desktop, or mobile device have options.
 Ensure your mobile design emphasizes usability amongst other things I’m about to mention:

 Branding focuses on developing associations with a company’s desired market.
-Though repeated exposure, a brand begins to take root in a consumer’s long –term memory; a company’s emblem, taglines, executives, products, etc. become immediately recognizable.
+Through repeated exposure, a brand begins to take root in a consumer’s long-term memory; a company’s emblem, taglines, executives, products, etc. become immediately recognizable.
 I suggest your Web design emulate the look of your main site regarding colors, fonts, and general layout.

 From a usability perspective, I think this is the most important aspect.
 A mobile browser will disengage if it’s highly difficult to navigate your mobile site.
 Think simple.
 What are the most important pages on your main site?
 These get first priority regarding mobile implementation.
 In addition, what are your site’s most visited pages?
 For instance, one could be a resource page.
 Browsers, familiar with your main site, grown accustomed to resources, may expect your mobile site to host the same resources – something to think about.

 Use clear, concise, and clearly labeled links throughout the mobile site.
 Consider making the fonts of links large; this is useful to those who are using fingertips.